blizzyinu/blizzyinu/README.md

-# blizzy 🐟
+# blizzy.

-fazendo coisas.
+Eng. da Computação.

 <!--
 **blizzyinu/blizzyinu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.